 \subsection{Efficacy of simultaneous inference}

-An analysis of 8 GRBs (050709, 060614, 130603B, 160821B, 170817A, 200522A, 211211A and 230307A) was recently carried out by \citet{Rastinejad2025}.
+An analysis of eight GRBs (050709, 060614, 130603B, 160821B, 170817A, 200522A, 211211A, and 230307A) was recently carried out by \citet{Rastinejad2025}.
 However, their data analysis is different from that presented in this work.
-Indeed, rather than performing a simultaneous joint afterglow and KN inference, in their methodology, first the afterglow is fitted on the X-ray and radio data, while the optical and NIR observations were masked, and the afterglow model is extrapolated in the optical and NIR bands.
+Indeed, rather than performing a simultaneous joint afterglow and KN inference, in their methodology, first the afterglow is fitted on the X-ray and radio data, while the optical and NIR observations are masked, and the afterglow model is extrapolated to the optical and NIR bands.
 Then the KN component is obtained by subtracting the afterglow model from the opt/NIR observations.
-Another difference from our analysis is that in \citet{Rastinejad2025} the viewing angle for AT2017gfo $\iota=22^{\circ}$, and for all other GRBs to $\iota=0^{\circ}$ are fixed.
-In contrast, in our analysis the viewing angle, which is common for both afterglow and KN, was considered to be a free parameter.
-Furthermore, it has recently been illustrated that an independent inference of afterglow and KN, as the one followed by \citet{Rastinejad2025}, could lead to incorrect estimates of physical properties \citep{Wallace2025MNRAS}.
-They have demonstrated that simultaneous inference, which is the method followed in this work, is more reliable.
+Another difference with respect to our analysis is that in \citet{Rastinejad2025}, the viewing angle for AT2017gfo $\iota=22^{\circ}$ (and for all other GRBs, they assumed $\iota=0^{\circ}$) were fixed.
+In contrast, the viewing angle in our analysis (which is the same for both the afterglow and KN) was considered as a free parameter.
+Furthermore, it was recently illustrated that an independent inference of afterglow and KN, as the one followed by \citet{Rastinejad2025}, could lead to incorrect estimates of physical properties \citep{Wallace2025MNRAS}.
+They demonstrated that simultaneous inference, which is the method followed in this work, is more reliable.

-Comparing our work with the results of \citet{Rastinejad2025}, we notice that the total ejected mass of AT2017gfo is consistent.
-In this case the KN emission could be easily disentangled from the afterglow and thus the systematic biases resulting from the different methods (simultaneous inference vs independent inference) are minimal, although we note that the KN models are different.
-However, for GRB\,160821B and GRB\,230307A, we recover slightly smaller values of the total ejected mass, while for GRB\,211211A our value of $M_{\rm Total}$ is significantly lower (see \figref{Fig:EjectaMassesMtotal} and \secref{DiscussionEjectaMass}).
+In comparing our work with the results of \citet{Rastinejad2025}, we note that the total ejected mass of AT2017gfo is consistent.
+In this case, the KN emission could be easily disentangled from the afterglow and, thus, the systematic biases resulting from the different methods (i.e., simultaneous inference vs. independent inference) are minimal, although we note that the KN models are different.
+However, for GRB\,160821B and GRB\,230307A, we recovered slightly smaller values of the total ejected mass, while for GRB\,211211A, our value for $M_{\rm Total}$ is significantly lower (see \figref{Fig:EjectaMassesMtotal} and \secref{DiscussionEjectaMass}).